Best Way to Remove Sticky Labels Off of Glass Bottles or Jars: Don’t Stress, Just Do This!

 Keep Your Jars….And Your Nails Too!

-Yanno, I have always had an eye for glass; I always save every unique or aesthetically appealing jar or bottle I can find.
-I swear there are more to repurpose than you can shake a stick at.
+I always save every unique or aesthetically appealing jar or bottle I can find.
+I swear there are more to repurpose than you can shake a stick at!
 I use them for candles, vases, bathroom vanity compartments, the list goes on and on.
 You should too because underneath that “Chunky Salsa” message, there is a treasure waiting to happen.

-One of my weaknesses is the old-school Coke bottles like the one I used for this project here (I kept the label on for that one because it was a limited edition and wanted to preserve that) but it doesn’t stop there.
-Once I even saved a salad dressing bottle because it had this really cool triangle shape and I thought it would make a cute flower vase.
+One of my weaknesses is the old-school Coke bottles like the one I used for this project here (I kept the label on for that one because it was a limited edition and wanted to preserve that) And once I saved a salad dressing bottle because it had this really cool triangle shape and I thought it would make a cute flower vase.

 Some labels are only loosely attached and I can just cut it with scissors and peel it off and I only have to use a little elbow grease on the seam where the label was attached -that’s not so bad.
 And some, like this adorable yogurt jar on the left, just come off cleanly…but that’s the exception.
 Most labels are on there good – unfortunately.